akakadir/lyricsproject/README.md

 # yt-embed-js
-this simple js file makes the most efficient use of youtube embed system and avoids unnecessary data usage, you can upload items like playlist in a single tag. and with some features I added.
+this simple js file makes the most efficient use of youtube embed system and avoids unnecessary data usage, you can upload items like playlist in a single tag. and enjoy with some features I added.
 # usage

 ```html